 Case History of a Family with GIST

 GSI asked Jonathan C. Trent, M.D.
 Ph.D. several questions about the 2006 ASCO poster on familial GIST presented by a group of researchers from M.D.
 Anderson.
-Dr. Trent is an internist and an Assistant Professor of Medicine in the Department of Sarcoma Medical Oncology at M.D.
-Anderson Cancer Center in Houston, Texas.
+Dr. Trent is a Medical oncologist and GIST expert at Sylvester Cancer Center in Miami, Florida.
 GIST is one of his main interests in his practice and in his research.

 Familial gastrointestinal stromal tumor with homo-/hemizygous kit exon 11 deletion: Genotypic, histopathologic, radiographic, and therapeutic findings.